 Room for Debate, New York Times

-Editor’s Note: This commentary is the third in a series on the Iranian elections and their aftermath.
-Writing from Tehran, Middle East expert Djavad Salehi-Isfahani analyzes the mood on the ground and comments on the prospects for future reform to heal Iran’s economic divisions.
+Editor’s Note: This commentary is the second in a series on the Iranian elections and their aftermath.
+Writing from Tehran, Middle East expert Djavad Salehi-Isfahani examines what’s at stake, the voters, and how the debate is addressing the needs of the Iranian people.

 Iran's young people helped energize this election with the hope that it would bring relief to their twin problems of unemployment and social restrictions.

 Young people ages 15-29 make up 35 percent of the population but account for 70 percent of the unemployed.
 In addition, they feel constantly harassed by restrictions on how to dress and who they can hang out with.
 In the weeks before the election, they had come to believe that, thanks to their sheer numbers (40 percent of the voting age population) and strong determination, they could take control of their destiny by electing a new president.
 Their optimism was underscored by the fact that though they have no memory of the Islamic Revolution, its founder, Ayatollah Khomeini, or of the 8-year war with Iraq, they chose as their leader — Mir Hussein Moussavi — a well-known figure with strong ties to all three.